Free GEO & SEO

 Traditional SEO focuses on ranking in the blue-link results.
 GEO focuses on whether your content appears when someone asks an AI assistant a question your site should be able to answer.
 These are two different problems, and most websites are only solving one of them.

-Content must be written as direct answer blocks — not marketing copy — so AI systems can synthesise and cite it accurately.
+improve citability.
+Content written as direct answer blocks — not

 This checker audits both SEO and GEO in a single pass so you can see exactly where your site stands for traditional search and AI-powered search simultaneously.